Paligo/xee/conformance/xslt.md

 Not yet:

-- Assertion disable/enable toggles outside `use-when`.
+- Assertion disable/enable toggles outside `use-when` and the `enable_assertions` dependency.

 ## xsl:attribute

 Cannot add after normal child.

+Supports `type` (recorded in the type table; no schema validation).

 Not yet:

-- type

 - validation